-- → include details of how flora and fauna impacts would be managed during construction and operation including adaptive management, rehabilitation/ regeneration measures and maintenance protocols; and - → demonstrate how the project (with the incorporation of all proposed measures to avoid, mitigate and/ or offset impacts) achieves a biodiversity outcome consistent with "maintain or improve" principles.
-Sufficient details must be provided to demonstrate the availability of viable and achievable options to offset the impacts of the project and to secure these measures in perpetuity. - Indigenous Heritage the EA must include an assessment of the potential impact of the project components on Aboriginal heritage values (archaeological and cultural).
-The EA must demonstrate effective consultation with Aboriginal stakeholders during the assessment and in developing mitigation options (including the final recommended measures) consistent with Guidelines for Aboriginal Cultural Impact Assessment and Community Consultation (DEC, July 2005).
-The EA must also consider impacts to historic (European) heritage values, as relevant. - Traffic and Transport the EA must assess the construction and operational traffic impacts of the project including: - → details of traffic volumes (both light and heavy vehicles) and transport routes during construction and operation; - → assess the potential traffic impacts of the project on road network function (including intersection level of service) and safety; - → assess the capacity of the existing road network to accommodate the type and volume of traffic generated by the project (including over-dimensional traffic) during construction and operation, including full details of any required upgrades to roads, bridges, site access provisions (for safe access to the public road network) or other road features; - → details of measures to mitigate and/or manage potential impacts, including construction traffic control, road dilapidation surveys and measures to control soil erosion and dust generated by traffic volumes; and - → details of access roads within the site including how these would connect to the existing public road network (i.e. site access) and ongoing operational maintenance requirements for on-site roads. - Hazard/Risks the EA must include an assessment of the potential impacts on aviation safety including the need for aviation hazard lighting considering nearby aerodromes and aircraft landing areas, defined air traffic routes, aircraft operating heights, radar interference, communication systems, and navigation aids.
-Aerodromes within 30km of the turbines should be identified and impacts on obstacle limitation surfaces addressed.
+Hazard/Risks- the EA must include an assessment of the potential impacts on aviation safety, including the need for aviation hazard lighting, considering nearby aerodromes and aircraft landing areas, defined air traffic routes, aircraft operating heights, approach / departure procedures, radar interference, communication systems, and navigation aids.
+Aerodromes within 30 kilometres of the turbines should be identified and impacts on obstacle limitation surfaces addressed.
 In addition, the EA must assess the impact of the turbines on the safe and efficient aerial application of agricultural fertilisers and pesticides in the vicinity of the turbines and transmission line.
 Possible effects on telecommunications systems must be identified.
-Potential hazards and risks associated with electric and magnetic fields and bushfires must also be assessed. - Water Quality and Hydrology The EA must identify and assess the availability of construction water sources for the project including details of their statutory (licensing) context.
-Where the project involves crossing or works close to significant waterways, the EA must identify likely impacts to the waterways and measures to minimise hydrological, water quality, aquatic and riparian impacts.
-The EA must identify how works within steep gradient land or highly erosive soil types will be managed during construction and operation. - General Environmental Risk Analysis notwithstanding the above key assessment requirements, the EA must include an environmental risk analysis to identify potential environmental impacts associated with the project, proposed mitigation measures and potentially significant residual environmental impacts after the application of proposed mitigation measures.
+Potential hazards and risks associated with electric and magnetic fields and bushfires/use of bushfire prone land must also be assessed. • Water Supply, Water Quality and Hydrology - the EA must identify water demands, and determine whether an adequate and secure water supply is available for the project, including the statutory (licensing) context of the water supply sources, and assess potential environmental impacts associated with use of identified sources including impacts on groundwater and implications for existing licensed users / basic landholder rights.
+The potential to intercept groundwater should be assessed.
+Where the project involves crossing or works close to waterways, the EA must identify likely impacts to the waterways and measures to minimise hydrological, water quality, aquatic and riparian impacts.
+The EA must identify how works within steep gradient land or highly erosive soil types will be managed during construction and operation.
+General Environmental Risk Analysis - notwithstanding the above key assessment requirements, the EA must include an environmental risk analysis to identify potential environmental impacts associated with the project, proposed mitigation measures and potentially significant residual environmental impacts after the application of proposed mitigation measures.
 Where additional key environmental impacts are identified through this environmental risk analysis, an appropriately detailed impact assessment of the additional key environmental impact(s) must be included in the EA.
-The Proponent must undertake a consultation programme as part of the environmental assessment process, including consultation with, but not necessarily limited to, the following parties: Boorowa Shire Council; Department of Environment, Climate Change and Water; NSW Office of Water; Industry and Investment NSW; NSW Roral Fire Service; Land and Property Management Authority; Lachlan Catchment Management Authority; Commonwealth Department of Defence; Civil Aviation Safety Authority; Aerial Agricultural Society of Australia; relevant service providers; relevant service providers; relevant service of the project as well as methods for actively engaging stakeholders on issues that would be of interest/concern to them.
-The EA must: → demonstrate effective consultation with stakeholders, and that the level of consultation with each stakeholder is commensurate with their degree of interest/concern or likely impact; clearly describe the consultation process (subject to confidentiality); and describe the issues raised during consultation and how and where these have been addressed in the EA.
+Consultation Requirements The Proponent must undertake a consultation programme as part of the environmental assessment process, including consultation with, but not necessarily limited to, the following parties: Bathurst Regional Council; Mid-Western Regional Council; Department of Environment, Climate Change and Water; NSW Office of Water; Industry and Investment NSW; NSW Roads and Traffic Authority; NSW Rural Fire Service; Land and Property Management Authority; Central West Catchment Management Authority; Commonwealth Department of Defence; Civil Aviation Safety Authority; Aerial Agricultural Society of Australia; relevant service providers; relevant minerals stakeholders (including exploration and mining title holders); and the local community and landowners (including "associated" and "non-associated" properties).
+The consultation process shall include measures for disseminating information to increase awareness of the project as well as methods for actively engaging stakeholders on issues that would be of interest/concern to them.
+The EA must: demonstrate effective consultation process undertaken for each stakeholder / group including details of the dates of consultation and copies of any information